 Some district solar heating systems also have seasonal heat stores (cf. chapter '60 Seasonal heat storage').
-Under Danish climatic conditions, a district heating system, which is based entirely on solar energy, needs a seasonal store with a volume of about 4 m3 per m2 of solar collector, provided a heat pump is installed to extract the heat energy from the storage.
-This ratio is based on a 50° C temperature difference T{out} - T{in} of the storage water.
+Under Danish climatic conditions, a district heating system, which is based entirely on solar energy, needs a seasonal store with a volume of about 4 m per m of solar collector, provided a heat pump is installed to extract the heat energy from the storage.
+This ratio is based on a 50° C temperature difference $T{out}$ - $T{in}$ of the storage water.